StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/analyzers-responders.md

     ```

-## Run you own Analyzers & Responders
+## Run your own Analyzers & Responders

 Either you run them from the host or with Docker images, you can also run your own custom Analyzers and Responders.